Al Golden

-Alfred James Golden Jr. (born July 4, 1969) is an American football coach who is the defensive coordinator at the University of Notre Dame.
-He is a served as the head football coach at Temple University from 2006 to 2010 and the University of Miami from 2011 to 2015.
-Prior to head coaching, he was the defensive coordinator at the University of Virginia from 2001 to 2005.
-Golden played college football as a tight end at Pennsylvania State University and professionally for the New England Patriots of the National Football League (NFL).
+Alfred James Golden Jr. (born July 4, 1969) is an American professional football coach and former tight end who is the defensive coordinator of the Cincinnati Bengals of the National Football League (NFL).
+He served as the head football coach for the Temple Owls from 2006 to 2010 and the Miami Hurricanes from 2011 to 2015.

+Prior to head coaching, he was the defensive coordinator for the Virginia Cavaliers from 2001 to 2005.
+Golden played college football for the Penn State Nittany Lions and professionally for the New England Patriots of the National Football League (NFL).

 Playing career

 College

 Golden was a three-year (1989–1991) letter winner and tight end for Penn State, where he received the 1991 Ridge Riley Award, given annually to a player who displays excellence in scholarship, sportsmanship, friendship, and leadership.
-As a junior in 1990, Golden played a key role in Penn State's nationally televised 24–21 upset of #1-ranked Notre Dame at South Bend.
+As a junior in 1990, Golden played a key role in Penn State's nationally televised 24–21 upset of #1-ranked Notre Dame in South Bend.
 His touchdown reception late in the fourth quarter tied the score at 21 as Penn State rallied from a 21–7 deficit.
-Golden was named captain of the Nittany Lions his senior year and helped lead them to a 42–17 win over University of Tennessee in the 1992 Fiesta Bowl, an 11–2 record, and a #3 ranking in the final 1991 AP Poll.
+Golden was named captain of the Nittany Lions his senior year and helped lead them to a 42–17 win over Tennessee in the 1992 Fiesta Bowl, an 11–2 record, and a #3 ranking in the final 1991 AP Poll.